Daverhan/door-hinge-web-app/README.md

 - **Stephanie La Rosa**: Implemented client-side display for users’ favorite listings and added deletion functionality.
 Developed Moderator functionality that can view all user listings and delete any listing.
 - **Aidan Collins**: Contributed to the client-side design of messaging, database schema, and implemented real-time chat functionality using Flask sockets.
 - **Madeline Whitton**: Developed client-side for login, signup, and a goodbye page upon logout.
 Implemented server-side routes and update/delete for user profiles.
 - **Omer Tuzun**: Developed client-side design of messaging.
 Implemented and ensured support for mobile device screens on all pages.
+Redesigned the front-end of the create listings page.